 At least ten years ago, U Kyin Lam Mang (aka Pa Mang) noticed the old traditional weavings of Myanmar were disappearing so he started collecting them.
 During the course of collecting, he and his wife Daw Khun Shwe (aka Nu Shwe) met many weavers, mostly women, whose livelihood depended on weaving textiles.
 So, they started buying every textile that the weavers made, even if they weren’t topnotch.
 They opened an ethnographic textile gallery, Yoyamay, to sell the older pieces as well as current ones, and started to work with the weavers to develop new weavings.

 They learned how difficult it is to get product out of Myanmar, almost impossible for an individual artisan, so they began representing the weavers collectively.
 Now their daughter Cing Chan Sang (aka Julie) oversees production of bags and cushion covers, such as these in our store, with the guidance of designers as well as ensuring quality control.
 Julie has many ideas for sustaining the work of the artisans and developing more product lines.
-Beyond these which we carry in the ClothRoads store, we are looking forward to this next generation of weaving.

 Help ClothRoads in elevating the global textile artisan sector.
 Pass this on.
-Shop in our store.
-Share the mission.

 Special thanks to Kristine Jones, the marketing and brand consultant who assists Yoyamay and the artisans, as well as Pa Mang for the use of his images and information.